Skip to content

 Phone

-To use the Phone widget:
+Click to open the Phone widget:

 Text messages are displayed in the virtual device via a notification, but they can also be read in the Messaging application.